UO-OACISS/zerosum/README.md

 Notes:
     - Don't want to pin progress threads.
 Need to identify the origin of the threads.
       MPI, HIP, CUDA threads should be allowed to float within their resource set.
+    - ZeroSum spawns a thread to monitor the process, so there is one additional thread.
+That thread is identified with type 'ZeroSum'.

 To get backtrace of each thread: https://github.com/albertz/openlierox/blob/0.59/src/common/Debug_GetCallstack.cpp